CoderDojo/cp-local-development/README.md

 e.g. `docker-compose up dojos`.
 Once docker looks to be running all the services ok (you'll see a lot of stack traces in the output if they are not running ok!) you should be able to hit [`localhost:8000`](http://localhost:8000) in your browser.
-If this is your first time running, you should see the world map but with no dojo markers, these will appear when we install some test data.
+If this is your first time running, you should see the "Find a Dojo to attend" Page this page wont return any dojos till you load testdata

 Note that the Forums and [Badges](installing-badgekit.md) will not be operable in local development mode, to run these, you need to install both